db47h/free42/README.md

 Note that some of the changes (like the default skins) apply to all builds, may be with the exception of Android, but I haven't tested it yet.
 The current focus is on the GTK builds.
 And I will probably never touch anything Windows or Mac related.
 Feel free to get in touch if you want to work on these platforms.

 - The default skins have been replaced by [the anthracite skin][free42skins].
 - The GTK+ build has been updated to build on modern systems.
-It still uses GTK+ 2 but deprecated APIs calls have been replaced and migration to GTK+ 3 is in progress.
+It still uses GTK+ 2 but most deprecated APIs calls have been replaced.
 - Decimal floating point and ALSA audio are the default in GTK builds:
   - add `BIN_MATH=1` to the make command line to enable binary floating point
   - add `NO_AUDIO=1` to the make command line to disable alsa audio and use the default `gtk_beep()`.